Millers Falls Company: 1962-1982

 References

-1. Unless otherwise specified, information on the buyout and Owen’s presidency: Telephone interviews, John J. Owen, January 5, 2005, and March 5, 2005.
+1. Unless otherwise specified, information on the Ingersoll-Rand buyout and Owen’s presidency: Telephone interviews, John J. Owen, January 5, 2005, and March 5, 2005.

 2. “Ingersoll-Rand Sets Acquisition”.
 New York Times.
 May 18, 1962. p.
 45.